swildeman/edudaq/README.md

 <img width="600" alt="live mode" src="https://github.com/swildeman/edudaq/assets/34604545/c3472671-04f7-47da-a9ea-e31256f8a938">

-The default sampling period is 500 ms (half a second).
-To change this, use the command `p [desired period in ms]`.
-For example, to set the period to 10 ms send the message `p 10`.
-If you are still in live mode, you should see the rate at which samples are printed increase.
-The onboard LED will also flicker more rapidly.
+The default sampling period is 10 ms. To change this, use the command `p [desired period in ms]`.
+For example, to set the period to 500 ms (half a second) send the message `p 500`.
+If you are still in live mode, you should see the rate at which samples are printed decrease.
+The onboard LED will also toggle at a lower rate.

 The output of EduDAQ is also compatible with Arduino IDE's Serial Plotter.
 Give it a try by closing the Serial Monitor and opening Serial Plotter from the Tools menu.
-The Arduino board will be reset when you do this, so you will have to reconfigure the live mode and the period by sending `t l p 10` using the message field at the bottom of the Serial Plotter.
+The Arduino board will be reset when you do this, so you will have to reconfigure the live mode by sending `t l` using the message field at the bottom of the Serial Plotter.
 Make sure 'Newline' and '115200 baud' are selected as before.
 If all went well, you should now see a live graph of the signal on A0.

 <img width="600" alt="serial plotter" src="https://github.com/swildeman/edudaq/assets/34604545/0df01505-3eb0-44de-a3c4-caeb9fb6d132">